psavira/lab2_factories/deliverable.md

 This endpoint now allows user to select one of two available strategies to classify an email.
 The default strategy is `topic`, which compares the input email against stored topic descriptions.
 The other strategy is `nearest`, which finds the most similar labeled stored email and uses its topic.

+`NearestEmailClassifierModel` class classifies an email by comparing it to previously stored and labeled emails if the user selects `nearest` as its `mode` or strategy.
+The topic of the most similar labeled email will get selected as the prediction.

 `POST /emails/classify`

 ![POST emails classify.png](POST_emails_classify.png)